Sandra Collins, Ph.D., R.Psych.

 Free E-Guide: I have also created the accompanying Culturally responsive and socially just counselling: Teaching and learning guide, containing experiential learning activities that include creative, multimedia, interactive, applied practice, exploratory, arts-based, and self-reflective processes.
 These learning activities are designed for use in both online and face-to-face classes and include self-study, partner, and group activities and discussion prompts.

-This e-guide is provided as an open source resource through the Faculty of Health Disciplines Open Textbooks website in keeping with Athabasca University’s commitment to knowledge sharing.
+This e-guide is provided as an Open Source Resource, published through the Faculty of Health Disciplines , in keeping with Athabasca University’s commitment to knowledge sharing.
 I invite you to begin making use of the range of learning activities it includes.